 According to the international non-profit, CDP, of the 620+ global cities reported, over 100 now get at least 70% of their electricity from renewable sources such as hydro, solar, wind and geothermal.
 In fact, Atlanta, Paris and Vancouver have already achieved 100% renewable electricity and are on the path to 100% renewable energy, overall.
 These cities are paving the way by showing that transitioning to renewable energy is not only something cities want, but are pulling off.

-4. New forms of transportation
+4. New forms of mobility and transportation

 Virtual twin technology is one way to help decision-makers analyze the impact of mobility changes in their territories.
 When Paris was appointed the 2024 Olympic Games host, their governing body knew they would have to create new transportation routes to help people move quickly from one Olympic location to the next.
 Dassault Systèmes created a digital twin demo based on Dassault Systèmes’ 3DEXPERIENCE platform on the cloud to visualize the impact of dedicating one of three lanes as a carpool lane and its effects on traffic, air and noise pollution.
 This demo illustrates how science-based capabilities can help city decision-makers make informed decisions about transportation and mobility options in the city and use these decisions to drive future public policies.